FlyGoat/csmwrap/README.md

 # CSMWrap

 CSMWrap is a cool little hack that brings back the good old PC BIOS on those fancy-pants UEFI-only systems.
-It utilises the CSM (Compatibility Support Module) and VESA VBIOS from SeaBIOS Project to emulate a legacy BIOS environment.
+It utilises the CSM (Compatibility Support Module) and VESA VBIOS from SeaBIOS project to emulate a legacy BIOS environment.

 ## Current Status